dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       - Two Layers can be enabled to add a second layer of clouds above the first, offset in a handful of ways using the Layer 2 settings below that.
 Note that a second layer will increase the cost of cloud rendering very significantly.

       If you want to directly control volumetric cloud coverage in specific parts of your level, like to make a specific area around a mountain free of clouds for example, you should use the Volumetric Cloud Painter utility.
 There is a section specifically on the Volumetric Cloud Painter further down in this document.

+      For more advanced control over cloud shaping, a tool is included for authoring the Cloud Profile LUT texture UDS clouds sample for their shape.
+That tool is the Cloud Profile Authoring Tool, found in Blueprints/Tools.

 -----
 2D DYNAMIC CLOUDS